 - 1500 grams / 3 lb + 5 oz small potatoes peeled and cut in half

 - 1 + ½ tablespoons dried thyme

 For The Gravy:

 - OPTIONAL: 1 liter vegetable stock (see how to make at home)

 - Preheat oven to 180°C / 356°F.

 - Place the leg of lamb in a large baking pan.
 Using a meat knife make 6-7 incisions to the leg of lamb here and there.
-Fill the incisions with kosher salt, ground pepper, and the 4 out of 6 cloves of garlic cut in half.
+Fill the incisions with kosher salt, ground pepper, and a clove of garlic.
 Use the 4 out of 6 rosemary sprigs and press them inside the incisions.
-Toss the remaining rosemary in the pan, as well as the 2 remaining garlic cloves, cut into pieces.
+Toss the remaining rosemary in the pan, as well as the remaining garlic cloves.

 - Drizzle the lamb with olive oil and season with kosher salt and pepper all over on top as well.

 - Pour the wine in the pan along with enough water to cover the bottom of the pan by ¼-inch (about 1 cm) in height.

 - Cover the pan with a piece of parchment paper and aluminum foil on top.
 Secure the edges well so no steam escapes.